noey2020/How-to-Write-Subroutines-in-C-Assembly-STM32/README.md

    non-contiguous code section, it must save the PC + 4 address to the Link Register (LR) so it can safely return to normal execution after it finishes the subroutine.
 The CPU will copy address of callee function to PC so it can jump execution to the callee.
+   The BL instruction is 32bits/4bytes long and PC is incremented by 4 so PC + 4.
 2) Second, it restores the environment by popping off the stack after encountering BX LR.
 3) To facilitate sharing of code and such that C, C++, and Assembly programs can call these subroutines, the ABI and EABI standard should be followed such prescribed